mahaley22/Uncertainty-Sampling/index.md

 Its interesting to note sometimes which individual words/tokens will have high uncertainty, often indicating at the token level where the translation went awry.
 This is often indicated by the "runner-up" (2nd highest scoring) translation for that token(s).
 This could be of help for humans in the loop correcting these translations using a manual interface, for example.
 Thus the "wrong" results are at least somewhat explainable.
 Also, can knowing more about the model confusion infoitself to try different things, like in this case increase the beam width?

+Put "This vs. that" vs. "confused vs. embarassed" Admittedly your plan makes sense

 You can use the [editor on GitHub](https://github.com/mahaley22/Uncertainty-Sampling/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.